Phone screens, personality tests, and AI video interviews

 How easy each test is to prepare for or game

-Comparison index (same scale as our cheat-proof assessment article).
-A higher bar means the test is easier to rehearse or cheat.
+Comparison index (same scale as cheat-proof assessment article).
+Higher bar = easier to rehearse or cheat.

 For a closer look at specific tools, see our companion piece: Can candidates cheat your soft skills assessment?.